Skip to content

 • Important data licensing aspects

-• Previously applied transformations or preprocessing
+• Previously applied transformations or pre-processing

 • Domain-specific jargon and abbreviations